-- Thursday, October 15th from 5-7pm, there will be a Performance night in the Student Union Auditorium.
+- Monday, October 12th from 5-7pm, there will be a Performance night on the Student Union Courtyard.
 Student groups will be permitted to perform at this event if they choose.

 - Only UT student organizations can register to host a booth for the International Festival.